Gadaffi-24/Nike-web/README.md

 [25 August 2025]: Added a new page for the shopping cart and updated the navigation links.
 [25 August 2025]: Created a new payment page and linked the checkout button to it.
 [25 August 2025]: Added a fake payment form to the payment page.

+# Nike Website - Part 2: CSS Styling and Responsive Design

+This repository contains the updated website for Part 2 of the assignment, focusing on CSS styling and responsive design.

+Changelog:
+[22 September 2025]: Initial Setup:
+    * Created and linked an external stylesheet (`css/style.css`) to all HTML pages.
+    * Implemented a CSS reset and foundational base styles (e.g., font family, color scheme) to ensure a consistent look and feel across the website.

 References:
 All references for this part of the project are included in the Website Project Proposal document, research doc and this README.md file.
 They are cited using the correct referencing style.